 Power BI Copilot: Great for Microsoft Shops, Expensive Otherwise

-That said, if you’re already in the Microsoft 365 ecosystem with Teams, SharePoint, and Azure Active Directory, the integration is seamless.
-I connected our Power BI instance to Teams channels in under 10 minutes — Domo and Tableau both required custom webhooks.
+If you already run Microsoft 365 with Teams, SharePoint, and Azure Active Directory, the integration is seamless - connecting Power BI to Teams takes under 10 minutes versus custom webhooks for Domo and Tableau.

 Tableau Agent: The New Kid That Needs Work